Myyrmanni bombing: Investigation

-Reactions

-The bombing was especially shocking for Finland and the other Nordic countries, where bombings are extremely rare.

 Aftermath

-On October 15, 2002, a national day of mourning was held throughout Finland.
-Some government buildings were closed, a moment of silence was held in the Parliament and flags ordered to be flown at half staff.
+On October 15, 2002, Finland observed a national day of mourning in response to the tragic events.
+Government buildings were closed, a moment of silence was observed in Parliament, and flags across the country were flown at half-staff to honor the victims.
 The shopping center was closed for repairs for nearly three weeks before re-opening later in October.

+The bombing was especially shocking for Finland and the other Nordic countries, where these types of attacks are extremely rare.

 Legacy

-Petri Gerdt's father, Armas, wrote the book Petrin matka Myyrmanniin ("Petri's Road to Myyrmanni") about the incident.
+Petri Gerdt's father, Armas, wrote the book Petrin matka Myyrmanniin (Petri's Road to Myyrmanni) about the incident.